 Transplant Reinsurance: AHCCCS has established contracts for transplantation services to develop a network of facilities and practitioners to provide solid organ and tissue transplant services to eligible members.
 Reinsurance coverage is available to Contractors for transplants performed at an AHCCCS contracted facility.
 See Section D, Paragraph 53, Reinsurance for additional information.
-AHCCCS is engaging a consultant to review the transplant contracts, the scope of those contracts, and the reimbursement methodologies.
-It is AHCCCS' intent that amended contracts be in place by October 1, 2019.
-To the extent that changes to those contracts impact the transplant reinsurance language found in Section D, Paragraph 53, Reinsurance, AHCCCS shall amend the paragraph prior to October 1, 2019.
+AHCCCS is reviewing the transplant contracts, the scope of those contracts, and the reimbursement methodologies.
+It is AHCCCS' intent that amended contracts be in place by October 1, 2020.
+To the extent that changes to those contracts impact the transplant reinsurance language found in Section D, Paragraph 53, Reinsurance, AHCCCS shall amend the paragraph prior to October 1, 2020.